gwang111/rcos-status-updates/spring_2019/week_05.md

 > In this section, you can write about what you have planned for next week.

-> Close to finishing the swip function and I should probabably be done with it by this week.
+> Close to finishing the swipe function and I should probabably be done with it by this week.

 ## Anything Blocking?